gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 2. The ability to select a result from the found addresses by the HERE Maps API
 3. The ability to fire isochrones given some preselected settings and address

-This obviously requires some user interaction as as the name suggests we need some ACTIONS which will change our state saved in redux!
+This obviously requires some user interaction and as the name suggests we need some ACTIONS which will change our state saved in redux!
 So let's go ahead and start with the first requirement, namely adding an input field and it's specific actions.
+Don't worry too much about the new bits and pieces inside this block of code, you will learn quite quickly what they are doing.
-Go through the code line by line and read the inline comments with explanations.
+Please carefully go through the code line by line and read the inline comments with explanations.

 ```javascript